GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-albert-kim/index.md

 ## Building for "invisible" disabilities

-**Alexandra**: I love that you mentioned your blind friend specifically, because often the first thing that comes to mind when developers and designers _do_ think about disability are the "obvious" ones: visible and often permanent disabilities.
+**Alexandra**: I appreciate that you mentioned your blind friend specifically, because often the first thing that comes to mind when developers and designers _do_ think about disability are the "obvious" ones: visible and often permanent disabilities.
 But there are [so many people impacted by accessible